moonD4rk/HackBrowserData/README.md

 ### Install

-Installation of hack-browser-data is dead-simple, just download [the release for your system](https://github.com/moonD4rk/HackBrowserData/releases) and run the binary.
+Installation of `HackBrowserData` is dead-simple, just download [the release for your system](https://github.com/moonD4rk/HackBrowserData/releases) and run the binary.

 > In some situations, this security tool will be treated as a virus by Windows Defender or other antivirus software and can not be executed.
 The code is all open source, you can modify and compile by yourself.